SmileDragonfly/learn-english-app/docs/srs.md

   - Pronunciation history
   - Learning history by datetime (in a day => show what user have learned)
 2. Features
-- Learn Vocalbulary, Grammar and Pronunciation
+- Learn Vocabulary, Grammar and Pronunciation
   - Random mode: easy to hard words
   - Level mode: depend on user level, the words will have same difficult level
 - Translate Vietnamese to English